priyankpatel-multidots/action-wordpress-plugin-deploy/README.md

 This action is based on 10up action, so we need to thank for code to these guys http://10up.com/

-This Action commits the contents of your Git tag to the WordPress.org plugin repository using the same tag name.
-It can exclude files as defined in either `.distignore` or `.gitattributes`, and moves anything from a `.wordpress-org` subdirectory to the top-level `assets` directory in Subversion (plugin banners, icons, and screenshots).

-### For updating the readme and items in the assets directory between releases, please see our [WordPress.org Plugin Readme/Assets Update Action]

-## Configuration

 ### Required secrets
 * `SVN_USERNAME`
 * `SVN_PASSWORD`

 [Secrets are set in your repository settings].
 They cannot be viewed once stored.

-### Optional environment variables
-* `SLUG` - defaults to the repository name, customizable in case your WordPress repository has a different slug or is capitalized differently.
-* `VERSION` - defaults to the tag name; do not recommend setting this except for testing purposes.
-* `ASSETS_DIR` - defaults to `.wordpress-org`, customizable for other locations of WordPress.org plugin repository-specific assets that belong in the top-level `assets` directory (the one on the same level as `trunk`).

 ## Excluding files from deployment
 If there are files or directories to be excluded from deployment, such as tests or editor config files, they can be specified in either a `.distignore` file or a `.gitattributes` file using the `export-ignore` directive.
 If a `.distignore` file is present, it will be used; if not, the Action will look for a `.gitattributes` file and barring that, will write a basic temporary `.gitattributes` into place before proceeding so that no Git/GitHub-specific files are included.